isb-cgc/readthedocs/docs/source/sections/data/Reference-Data.rst

    * - miRBase
      - * GRCh37: The human portion of version 20 of the miRBase_ database; including genomic coordinates for human microRNAs.
        * GRCh38: The human portion of version 21 of the miRBase_ database; including genomic coordinates for human microRNAs.
+       * GRCh38: The human portion of version 22 of the miRBase_ database; including genomic coordinates for human microRNAs.
    * - miRTarBase
-     - The recently updated miRTarBase_ database (release 6.1)
+     - The updated miRTarBase_ database (release 6.1)
    * - Reactome
      - * Ensembl2Reactome
        * miRBase2Reactome